tembo-io/website/docusaurus/blog/2024-02-01-sentence-transformers/index.md

 ## Picking the right sentence transformer for your use case

-While OpenAI’s embedding API endpoint is commonly used, there are over [120 open-source](https://huggingface.co/sentence-transformers) sentence transformers available on HuggingFace.
+While OpenAI’s embedding API endpoint is commonly used, there are over [120 open-source](https://huggingface.co/sentence-transformers) sentence transformers available on Hugging Face.
 The right model to use depends on your data and your use case.
 For example, the [all-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2) model is a general purpose transformer useful for a wide variety of use cases such as training a supervised classification model or performing similarity search.
 Conversely, the [multi-qa-MiniLM-L6-dot-v1](https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-dot-v1) model was built specifically for semantic search.

 Model selection is a large area of research, so experimenting with transformers is highly recommended.
 Different models have different constraints on inputs, and produce different dimensionality of outputs.
 Theoretically, larger outputs can encode more information, but that is an area of active research.
 The tradeoff with larger dimensionality embeddings is that they require more storage and longer query times.
 Read more in [sbert's list of pre-trained models](https://www.sbert.net/docs/pretrained_models.html).

-## Direct SQL hooks to HuggingFace sentence transformers via pg_vectorize
+## Direct SQL hooks to Hugging Face sentence transformers via pg_vectorize

 pg_vectorize allows you to use any of Hugging Face’s sentence transformer models via SQL.
 It can be configured by simply changing the `model_name` parameter in the `transform_embeddings` function.
 For example, to use this the [all-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2) model: